The versal deformation of small resolutions of conic bundles over $\mathbb{P}^1\times\mathbb{P}^1$ with two sections blown down: Infinitesimal deformations

 They describe the tangent cone to the image of the deformation space of triples.

-For $n=3$ the main result of this paper is the construction of a family, which is versal for deformations of triples $(\wt Z,\wt S_1, \wt S_2)$, along the Kurke-LeBrun locus.
-In Section \ref{examples} we consider several examples in which we explicitly describe a global family.
-In these examples, the structure of the map to the deformation space of $\wt Z$, transverse to the Kurke-LeBrun locus, is exactly what the above computation suggests: the map is ${\rm Bl}_0 \C^2 \times {\rm Bl}_0 \C^2 \to \C^2 \times \C^2$ with fibre over the origin $Q=\P^1\times\P^1$.
-On the deformation spaces we have a $\C^*$ action.
-The quotient of $\C^2 \times \C^2$ by this $\C^*$-action is a 3-dimensional ordinary double point.
-Such singularities can be encountered on compactifications of moduli spaces of double solids, or of the branch quartics (e.g., for Kummer surfaces).
+For $n=3$, the main result of this paper is the construction of a family, which is versal for deformations of triples $(\wt Z,\wt S_1, \wt S_2)$, along the locus of \KLB manifolds.
+In Section \ref{examples}, we consider several examples in which we explicitly describe a global family.
+In these examples, the structure of the map to the deformation space of $\wt Z$, transverse to the locus of \KLB manifolds, is exactly what the above computation suggests: the map is ${\rm Bl}_0 \C^2 \times {\rm Bl}_0 \C^2 \to \C^2 \times \C^2$ with fibre over the origin $Q=\P^1\times\P^1$.
+On the deformation spaces, we have a $\C^*$ action.
+The quotient of $\C^2 \times \C^2$ by this $\C^*$-action is a three-dimensional ordinary double point.
+Such singularities can be encountered on compactifications of moduli spaces of double solids, or of the branch quartics (e.g.\ for Kummer surfaces).